-Praise for January Jinx, Book 1 of the Calendar Mystery Series
+Praise for January Jinx, Book 1 in the Calendar Mystery series

 The delightful, creative, and charming January Jinx introduces a terrific character in Minty Wilcox, a good old-fashioned cozy mystery persona who will surely be able to carry the planned-for series.
 It’s Minty who drives the readable narrative, and author Juliet Kincaid keeps the pace steady and fast at the same time for quite a readable experience.
 The writing is appropriate for the historical setting without ever being gimmicky or archaic . . .
 The unique setting of 1899 Kansas City is full of flavor that never overwhelms the story and the characters.
 With a terrific, original, but still comfortable series concept, there are certainly big things afoot for Juliet Kincaid and Minty Wilcox’s Calendar Mysteries.

 “Two Birthdays,” a Calendar Mystery short story featuring Minty Wilcox and Daniel Price getting to know each other, is now available for your Kindle for $0.99 (and always free from KindleUnlimited)* at www.amazon.com/dp/B076JS3D2Y